damonitor/damo/README.md

 [section](https://damonitor.github.io/#install) of the project webpage.

 `damo` aims to support any Linux kernel that enables DAMON, regardless of the version and downstream changes.
-Of course, `damo` will be unable to support in some special cases.
+Of course, `damo` will be unable to support some of such kernels in some special cases.
 That said, please reach out to the development community for discussions.

 Where can I get more detailed usage?